Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Thermalization and Measurements

 Thus, for times

-with the effective local heat capacity of Eq. (\ref{cv2}), the corresponding averaged measurement of $Q_{i}$ will become equal to its equilibrium thermal expectation value.
+with the effective local heat capacity of Eq. (\ref{cv2}), the corresponding time averaged measurement of $Q_{i}$ will become equal to its equilibrium thermal expectation value.
 That is,

-In Eq. (\ref{lllong}), $\rho_{nn}$ and $Q_{nn}$ denote, respectively, the diagonal matrix elements of $\rho_{\Lambda}$ and $Q_{i}$ in the eigenbasis of the many body Hamiltonian $H_{\Lambda}$.
+In Eq. (\ref{lllong}), $\rho_{nn}$ and $Q_{nn}$ mark, respectively, the diagonal matrix elements of $\rho_{\Lambda}$ and $Q_{i}$ in the eigenbasis of the many body Hamiltonian $H_{\Lambda}$.
 The long time average of the integral vanishes unless the corresponding energy eigenvalues of $H_{\Lambda}$ are the same, $E_{n} = E_{m}$.
 When degeneracies appear, we can work in the eigenbasis formed by diagonalizing $Q$ in the eigenbasis of fixed (degenerate) energy.
-Eq. (\ref{lllong}) may be alternatively also rigorously arrived at even without performing any long time integrations of the phase factors by realizing that the long time average of the Heisenberg picture operator $\Big(\lim_{\cal{T} \to \infty} \frac{1}{\cal{T}} \int_{0}^{\cal{T}} dt~Q^H_{i}(t) \Big)$ is, by construction, identically time independent and thus trivially diagonal in the eigenbasis of $H_{\Lambda}$.
+Eq. (\ref{lllong}) may be alternatively also rigorously arrived at even without performing any long time integrations of the phase factors by realizing that the long time average of the Heisenberg picture operator $\Big(\lim_{\cal{T} \to \infty} \frac{1}{\cal{T}} \int_{0}^{\cal{T}} dt~Q^H_{i}(t) \Big)$ is, by construction, identically a conserved time independent operator (that must, by Heisenberg's equations of motion, trivially commute with $H_{\Lambda}$) and thus diagonal in the eigenbasis of $H_{\Lambda}$ \footnote{ Whenever $H_{\Lambda}$ has degeneracies, we may construct a common diagonal eigenbasis of this long time average operator and $H_{\Lambda}$.}.
 Computing the expectation value of this integral by multiplying with the density matrix $\rho_{\Lambda}$ and taking the trace then leads to the final diagonal form in Eq. (\ref{lllong}) \cite{bound}.
-Eq. (\ref{lllong}) trivially enables a generalization \cite{bound,glass} of a well known result of long time averages and the Eigenstate Thermalization Hypothesis \cite{eth1,eth2,eth3,eth4,rigol,pol,polkovnikov1,polkovnikov2,book-far} to long time averages for general density matrices $\rho_{\Lambda}$ in terms of weighted thermal equilibrium expectation values.
-If $Q_{nn}$ is a smooth function of the energy and $\rho_{nn}$ is a delta function in the energy density then when the bound of Eq. (\ref{suff-T}) is satisfied, the equivalence of Eqs. (\ref{finiteTime}, \ref{finite_time_average}, \ref{canon:}, \ref{lllong}) implies that
+Eq. (\ref{lllong}) trivially enables an analog \cite{bound,glass} of a well known result of long time averages and the Eigenstate Thermalization Hypothesis \cite{eth1,eth2,eth3,eth4,rigol,pol,polkovnikov1,polkovnikov2,book-far} to long time averages for general density matrices $\rho_{\Lambda}$ in terms of weighted thermal equilibrium expectation values.